RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 1. An intuitive User Interface with easy to use navigation
 2. A means of viewing the full list o blogs including likes
 3. functionality to allow users to register, sign in and sign out
-4. Upon signing in, the user should be able to like, comment on the blog posts
+4. Upon signing in, the user should be able to like, comment on the log posts

 Related User Stories:
 1. [USER STORY US01: Intuitive User Interface #2](https://github.com/RoshnaVakkeel/Little_Learners_Lab_Logs/issues/2):